Delivery: A mix of daytime, evening and online courses.

 - Design dynamic classroom learning activities using modern technology and research-based practices

-The Associate in Science in Education is a transfer-oriented program providing a comprehensive core of education courses and experiences.
-It prepares you to transfer into a four-year teacher education program (or to work as educational paraprofessionals.)
-The curriculum provides specific training, general education and experience working with children or youth in diverse educational settings.
+The Associate in Science in Education provides a core of education coursework and field experiences, as well as general education requirements, for working with children or youth in diverse educational settings.
 Students can begin introductory coursework at Century that transfers into a teacher preparation program along with the option to complete the 40 credits of MnTC.
 This degree also fulfills the education requirements for paraprofessionals as “highly qualified” under federal law (Title I schools).
-If you are interested in transferring to a four-year program, it is recommended you check the specific transfer arrangements with the college of your choice and a Century College counselor or advisor.
-These discussions should take place early and often to ensure an appropriate program is planned for enrollment at Century College and at the four-year school.
+If you are interested in transferring to a university teacher licensure preparation program, check specific transfer arrangements with the college of your choice with your Century College counselor or advisor.
+These discussions should take place early and often to ensure an appropriate program is planned for enrollment at Century College and at the University.

 The Elementary Education Foundations Transfer Pathway AS degree offers students a powerful option: the opportunity to complete an associate degree whose course credits will directly transfer to designated Elementary Education bachelor’s degree programs at Minnesota State universities.
 The entire curriculum has been carefully designed to guarantee junior-year status to students who have been admitted to one of the seven Minnesota State universities.
 There, students can complete their bachelor’s degree by earning 60 additional credits.

 Minnesota State universities include: Bemidji State University; Metropolitan State University; Minnesota State University, Mankato; Minnesota State University Moorhead; Southwest Minnesota State University; St. Cloud State University; and Winona State University.